How to Get Involved

 The Internet is full of resources on volunteer opportunities.
 Try a web site like Volunteer Match to look for volunteer roles in your area.

-As you think about your options, keep in mind that places and people what make you feel the most energized.
+As you think about your options, keep in mind the places and people that make you feel the most energized.
 Now that you’ve thought about your skills, interests and commitment level, be intentional about identifying opportunities that fit with your own personal goals.
 This will help you to find a volunteer opportunity that makes you feel more fulfilled in the long run.

 Reach out